-What is Somebody Facing if they have a Juvenile Sex Crime Case?
+What is Somebody Facing if They Have a Juvenile Sex Crime Case?

-Another potential ramification is that they can give the person home on probation where they basically get to continue to go to school, stay with their family, the probation department keeps an eye on them, and then eventually – depending on what type of a crime it is – they can get the sex offense sealed and destroyed and move on with their life.
+Another potential ramification is that they can give the person home on probation where they get to continue to go to school, stay with their family, the probation department keeps an eye on them, and then eventually – depending on what type of a crime it is – they can get the sex offense sealed and destroyed and move on with their life.

-In determining this type of punishment, obviously the prosecutors and judge are going to look at the seriousness of the crime, the person's prior criminal record, how they're doing in school, how they're doing at home, their impact on the victim and a host of other related considerations when it comes to a sex crime case in juvenile court.
+In determining this type of punishment, the prosecutors and judge are going to look at the seriousness of the crime, the person's prior criminal record, how they're doing in school, how they're doing at home, their impact on the victim, and a host of other related considerations when it comes to a sex crime case in juvenile court.

 There are a lot of different issues when it comes to sealing and destroying a juvenile's record in a sex crime case.

 Factors like their age, the type of offense they committed, and several other issues come up.
 The most seasoned juvenile defense attorneys who are familiar with sex crime cases in Los Angeles are the ones who want to help you out with these types of cases.